Phil Hearn: Blogger, Writer & Founder of MRDC Software Ltd.

 The real questions

 However, there are really two parts that you should consider when staff convert from Quantum to MRDCL.
-1) How long will it take to become competent in using MRDCL?
-2) How long will it take to make the most of MRDCL?
-These are very different questions.

 The practicalities